LAION-AI/audio-dataset/laion-audio-630k/README.md

 - **url**: The URL of the audio file
 - **caption_i**: the i-th caption of the audio file
-- **caption_t5**: For Epidemic Sound, we adopted keyword-to-caption data augmentation using T5 model.
+- **caption_t5**: For Epidemic Sound, we adopted keywords-to-caption data augmentation using T5 model.
 Details could be found in the datacard of Epidemic Sound.
 - **{metadata_i}**: Metadata could be the freesound id of the audio etc.

 ### Datacards
 We provide a datacard for each dataset we processed, which record how we process it.
-If you want to learn more about caption generation as well as details of keyword-to-caption data augmentation, please read datacards available [here](/data_card/).
+If you want to learn more about caption generation as well as details of **keywords-to-caption data augmentation**, please read datacards available [here](/data_card/) (for Epidemic Sound dataset).

 ### About Freesound
 We provide two version of Freesound dataset.